 Vancouver Fraser Port Authority | Annacis Auto Terminal Optimization Project

-In February 2022, the Vancouver Fraser Port Authority (the Applicant) submitted a project permit application to undertake works that will allow the consolidation of two existing auto terminal operations (Annacis Auto Terminal and Richmond Auto Terminal) to the Annacis Auto Terminal site.
-The site is located at 820 Dock Road, Delta (on Annacis Island in the Fraser River) on federal lands managed by the Vancouver Fraser Port Authority.
+On September 26, 2022 a project permit was issued to Vancouver Fraser Port Authority (the Applicant) to undertake works that will allow the consolidation of two existing auto terminal operations (Annacis Auto Terminal and Richmond Auto Terminal) to the Annacis Auto Terminal site at 820 Dock Road, Delta (on Annacis Island in the Fraser River) on federal lands managed by the Vancouver Fraser Port Authority.

 About the project